-If you are in an administrator role, you can also trigger an export through the web interface for FlexNet Manager Suite.
-Navigate to the system menu (♥ ▼ in the top right corner) and choose System Settings > Integrations.
+If you are in an administrator role, you can also trigger an export through the web interface for IT Asset Management.
+Go to the IT Asset Management Settings General page (Administration > IT Asset Management Settings > General) and select the Integrations tab.
 Expand the ServiceNow section.